pramodk/spack-configs/README.md

 ## Platform Specific Configuration ##

-Once you setup Spack, you can start installing entire software stack including compilers, libraries, MPI etc. But as an end user of computing systems, we typically have pre-installed software stack like compilers, MPI, scientific libraries, build tools etc. One of the most useful feature of Spack is ability to integrate with exisiting softwares with ease.
+Once you setup Spack, you can start installing entire software stack including compilers, libraries, MPI etc. But as an end user of computing systems, we typically have pre-installed software stack like compilers, MPI, scientific libraries, build tools etc. One of the most useful feature of Spack is ability to integrate with existing softwares with ease.
 For example, if you start your development on desktop or Lugano vizcluster, do you want to install `GCC`, `LLVM` compilers, flex, bison, Python, CMake, autoconf etc. from source yourself?
 Or, do you want to use `apt`, `brew` or pre-installed sofwtares, modules?

 If you haven't installed such softwares from source, here are examples of dependencies shown by